N000bak/Lenovo-T470s-Clover/README.md

 ### BIOS Settings

-The bios must be properly configured prior to installing MacOS.
+The bios must be properly configured before installing MacOS.

 In `Security` menu, set the following settings: